engineervix/zm-ictaz/README.md

 You need to have [Node.js 22](https://nodejs.org/) installed on your machine.
 You can use tools such as [nvm](https://github.com/nvm-sh/nvm), [volta](https://volta.sh/), etc. to simplify managing Node.js versions on your machine.

-> [!NOTE]
-> If you have a different Python version and/or you don't have Poetry, try installing the python dependencies via `pip install -r requirements.txt`

 ### Getting Started

 Upon cloning this repository (or forking + cloning your fork), navigate to the cloned project directory.